 Discover flowers to pick in March.

 Get on top of weeds.
 Continue to sow hardy annuals and thin rows of those already sown.
 Keep them watered.
-You can also continue to sow half hardy annuals or prick out and pot on any that were sown last month.
-You can also sow sweet peas in pots.
+You can also continue to sow half hardy annuals or prick out and pot on any that were sown last month, as well as sow sweet peas in pots.
 Also, put in plant supports for any plants likely to flop.
 If you need a bit of inspiration, we’ve chosen a selection of decorative garden obelisks and plant supports.

 Discover flowers to pick in April.